-The Performance preferences section (Figure 34) can be used to configure Photoshop to run more efficiently on your computer.
+The Performance preferences section (Figure 29) can be used to configure Photoshop to run efficiently on your computer.
+The memory usage can be set using a sliding percentage scale and you will notice how Photoshop provides a hint as to what the ideal range should be for your particular computer.